 Once the CIL Committee has approved the bid, the CIL Team will liaise with the applicant to proceed to the relevant next steps.
 Our Neighbourhood CIL process is summarised below.

 Neighbourhood CIL application process:

-- Scoping and planning stage - Neighbourhood Forum/organisation prepares a bid with support and guidence from the CIL Team, the local community and Ward Members.
+- Scoping and planning stage - Neighbourhood Forum/organisation prepares a bid with support and guidance from the CIL Team, the local community and Ward Members.
 The bid must be in compliance with CIL regulations.

-- Submision and review stage - once finalised, the Neighbourhood Forum will submit the bid to the CIL Team who will then review it with the CIL Governance Group and put it forward for decision by the CIL Committee via a published report.
+- Submission and review stage - once finalised, the Neighbourhood Forum will submit the bid to the CIL Team who will then review it with the CIL Governance Group and put it forward for decision by the CIL Committee via a published report.
 Applications must be submitted by the designated Neighbourhood Forum where applicable.

 - Committee stage - the CIL Committee will then decide whether to allocate funds to the project in quarterly live hearings.

 - Allocation and commissioning - once allocations have been approved, the project can start.
 With support from the CIL Team, the Neighbourhood Forums will commission the project.

 - Draw down or release of funds - once CIL Team has been provided with an invoice or evidence of imminent spend, the monies will then be released into the relevant account.

 If you are a Westminster resident, and you have project idea which you believe could be eligible for CIL funding, please contact your local Neighbourhood Forum, resident’s association, or Ward Councillor to discuss.
 If you live in a neighbourhood where there is no designated forum, or if you are simply unsure about who to contact, please e-mail the CIL Team directly.